 Run Remote Mouse desktop app on your Mac / PC.
 Click the Remote Mouse icon on the taskbar (top right on Mac, bottom right on PC), and click “Show IP Address”.

 16. How to protect my computer from being connected by other people?

 Click the Remote Mouse icon on the taskbar (top right corner on Mac, bottom right corner on PC), click the “Settings” tab, set up a password for your computer, then click “Apply”.

 17. How to reset / change connection password?

 Click the Remote Mouse icon on the taskbar (top right corner on Mac, bottom right corner on PC), click the “Settings” tab, then click “Reset”.

 Under the “Settings” tab, enter your new password directly in the text fields, click “OK” to change to a new password.

 18. Is Remote Mouse compatible with Mac OSX 10.5 and 10.6?

-We have stopped updating for Mac OSX below 10.7, but you can still click here to download the server compatible for Mac OSX 10.5 and 10.6 (32bit).
+We have stopped updating for Mac OSX below 10.10, but you can still click here to download the desktop version that is compatible with older versions of Mac OS.
 Please note that some latest features are NOT supported in this version.